draggsconnor/BlipKit/manual/index.md

 ## Context Object

 [BKContext](context/) is the base object.
 The number of needed channels is defined at initialization (usually 2 for stereo).
-The sample rate should match that one which is used to output the audio, otherwise speed and pitch will not match.
+The sample rate should match the one which is used to output the audio, otherwise speed and pitch will not match.

 {% highlight c %}
 // The context object